• Skip to primary navigation

 1. I started by bringing the chicken broth to a boil over high heat in a large saucepan.
 Then, I slowly added the grits.

-After giving the grits a good stir, I reduced the heat to low and simmered the grits, uncovered until they were thick and tender.
+After giving the grits a good stir, I reduced the heat to low and simmered them, uncovered until they were thick and tender.
 This took about 30 minutes.

 Adding grits to boiling chicken broth in saucepan.